 Do your best to keep the plant away from drafty doors and windows.
 Ensure that you aren’t putting it too close to vents, air conditioners, and heating units too.

 This can happen if you bring your plants outside during the summer as well.
 Cool nights might cause the plant to start drooping.

-Simply change the position of the plant or keep it inside where the temperature is stable.
+Simply change the position of it or keep it inside where the temperature is stable.
 You should be able to keep it from experiencing significant drooping issues so long as you’re proactive.

-Now you have learned about the various reasons why these plants experience drooping issues.
+Now you have learned about the various reasons why Chinese money plants experience drooping issues.
 Hopefully, this will help you to make good choices so that you can protect your plants.

 Do your best to water the plant properly so that you can avoid major issues.
-It’s especially important not to water the plant too much since you could wind up killing the plant if you’re not careful.
+It’s especially important not to water it too much since you could wind up killing it if you’re not careful.

 These plants need to have enough sunlight to grow properly, too.
 It’s harder for plants to dry out between watering sessions if they aren’t receiving the proper amount of sunlight.

-Pests might cause the plant to droop and so will fluctuating temperatures.
+Pests might cause them to droop and so will fluctuating temperatures.
 Be aware of these potential issues so that you can put your plant in a position to grow strong and remain healthy.

 Growing up with a mom who filled her home (inside and out) with all sorts of plants, Lisa got her start in gardening at a young age.
 Living now on her own with a home and yard full of plants (including an indoor greenhouse), she shares all the gardening tips she’s gained over the years.